 Frequently asked questions

-hiveNet is a secure, distributed, sustainable cloud, federating and weaving unused capacity of computers. hiveNet offers secure storage (hiveDisk and hiveVault) and compute (hiveCompute and hiveBuild) services from its network called hiveNet.
-Users of hiveNet, aka Hivers, share their computing resources, hard drives, CPUs, GPUs and bandwidth with their peers to create Hive’s network - hiveNet.
+Hivenet is a secure, distributed, sustainable cloud, federating and weaving unused capacity of computers.
+Hivenet offers secure and sustainable cloud storage and compute services powered by its distributed cloud network.
+Users of Hivenet, aka Hivers, share their computing resources, hard drives, CPUs, GPUs and bandwidth with their peers to create Hivenet's network.

 Who is a Hiver?

-A Hiver is someone who actively participates in the Hive community by sharing their computing resources, such as hard drives, CPUs, GPUs, and bandwidth, to help build and maintain Hive's network.
-This term includes both individuals who contribute storage and/or computing capacity, as well as the employees of Hive itself.
+A Hiver is someone who actively participates in the Hivenet community by sharing their computing resources, such as hard drives, CPUs, GPUs, and bandwidth, to help build and maintain Hivenet's network.
+This term includes both individuals who contribute storage and/or computing capacity, as well as the employees of Hivenet itself.

-The Hive community is a collective of active Hivers who contribute their unused computing resources to Hive.
-They are the backbone of our distributed cloud network, helping to make Hive more robust, secure, and sustainable.
-The community is not just a page on the website—it's a dynamic group of people who actively participate in and contribute to the growth and development of Hive.
+The Hivenet community is a collective of active Hivers who contribute their unused computing resources to Hivenet.
+They are the backbone of our distributed cloud network, helping to make Hivenet more robust, secure, and sustainable.
+The community is not just a page on our website—it's a dynamic group of people who actively participate in and contribute to the growth and development of Hivenet.

 We are building the following services: